AD congratulates Isaiah Raines of Fall River, Massachusetts.

 For more information about Zoewee’s, call 704 509-5947.

-We visited Azama Grill, an Egyptian/Middle Eastern Restaurant at 54 Harvard Avenue, in Allston, Massachusetts.
-The restaurant’s unique Halal Cuisine is derived from nearly 100 years of secret family recipes.
+We visited Azama Grill, an Egyptian/Middle Eastern Restaurant at 54 Harvard Avenue, in Allston, Massachusetts where the small restaurant’s unique Halal Cuisine is derived from nearly 100 years of secret family recipes.

 Azama Grill is open nightly until 2:00 a.m. and offers free delivery.
 Call 617 779-0003 or 617 779-0006.